vasvalstan/portfolio/README.md

 ## Hey there

-This is my portfolio website in which I use these technologies creating it, hope you like it.
+This is my portfolio website, hope you like it :)

-- Latest Next.js 13 features
-- Next.js App Router
-- Next.js Server Actions
-- Client & Server Components
-- TypeScript (Beginner & Intermediate)
-- Tailwind CSS
-- Context API
-- Advanced Animations with Framer Motion
-- React.Email & Resend
-- Custom React hooks
-- Fresh, modern UI design
-- Light & Dark mode
-- Responsive website